kiol-nsk/cisco-any-connect/README.md

 # cisco-any-connect
-Command-line client for cisco-any-connect VPN connection.
+Light command-line client for cisco-any-connect VPN connection.
+Does not require GUI for connection and configuration.
+Initially was set up for VPN jumper host.

 v.1 - text files with the content of configuration files, commands and exmaples